lleo/go-hamt/README.md

+# V2 API

-Note: We have upgraded this package to add in the a functional mode as well.
+We have upgraded this package to add in the a functional mode as well.
 Functional is defined below as immutable & persistent.

 This is a merger with github.com/lleo/go-hamt-functional, which it obsoletes.